- Providers must specify the method of instruction for credit to be awarded.

 - Copy of procedures used by those who staff the course site.

-- Copy of attendance procedures, including verifying licensee with a picture ID, as well as use of sign-in/out sheet that includes: the provider name and number, course name and number, date of course, licensee’s name and system ID number, licensee’s signature, time in/out, monitor signature and instructor signature.
+- Copy of attendance procedures, as well as use of sign-in/out sheet that includes: the provider name and number, course name and number, date of course, licensee’s name and System ID Number, licensee’s signature, time in/out, monitor signature and instructor signature.

 Course Evaluation Criteria